toggledbits/lexpjs/README.md

 // In runtime, this example throws ReferenceError because "range" is not defined in "context"
 ```

-As of this version, Lexpjs does not allow you to modify variables or create new ones during evaluation.
+As of this version, *lexpjs* does not allow you to modify variables or create new ones during evaluation.

 ### evaluate( expressionString [, executionContext ] ) ###